frappant/common-website-translations/README.md

 ## Contribute
-If you feel like contributing to this public resource, then please feel free to fork this repository, make amendments or additions, and submit them using a pull request. **Please don't add automatically-generated translations** from Google Translate etc.!!!
+If you feel like contributing to this public resource, then please feel free to fork this repository, make amendments or additions, and submit them using a pull request. **Please don't add automatically-generated translations** from Google Translate.
 This list should remain a confirmed, accurate public resource.

-Please make sure that any changes to the CSV file are UTF-8 encoded, so that special characters don't break.
+Please make sure that any changes to the file are UTF-8 encoded, so that special characters don't break.

 If any of the translations awaken interest in what technology they're used for, then don't hesitate to [get in touch](mailto:support@frappant.ch).
 We speak English, German, Swiss German and French.